-Motivation Our ultimate goal is to standardize a framework for representing mathematical datasets FAIRly.
 Such a standard for FAIR data representations in mathematics would lead to several incidental benefits:

-- increased productivity for mathematicians by allowing them to focus on the mathematical datasets themselves while leaving issues of encoding, management, and search to dedicated systems, - improved reliability of published results as the research community can more easily scrutinize the underlying data, - collaborations via shared datasets that are currently prohibitively expensive due to the difficulty of understanding other researchers' data.
-This includes collaborations across disciplines and with industry practitioners, who are currently excluded due to the difficulty of understanding the datasets, - rewarding mathematicians for sharing datasets (which is currently often not the case), e.g., by making datasets citable and their reuse known,

-• more sustainable research by guaranteeing that datasets can be archived and their meaning understood in perpetuity (which is essential especially in mathematics, where even papers 50 years old are still routinely cited).
+- increased productivity for mathematicians by allowing them to focus on the mathematical datasets themselves while leaving issues of encoding, management, and search to dedicated systems, - improved reliability of published results as the research community can more easily scrutinize the underlying data, - collaborations via shared datasets that are currently prohibitively expensive due to the difficulty of understanding other researchers' data, including collaborations across disciplines and with industry practitioners, who are currently excluded due to the difficulty of understanding the datasets, - reward mathematicians for sharing datasets (which is currently often not the case), e.g., by making datasets citable and their reuse known, - more sustainable research by guaranteeing that datasets can be archived and their meaning understood in perpetuity (which is essential especially in mathematics).

-Contribution and Related Work In this article we survey and systematize how mathematical data are represented and shared, and we analyze how these solutions enable or prevent FAIR mathematics.
-We pay particular attention to the mathematics-specific aspects of FAIR sharing, which, as we will observe, go significantly beyond the original formulation of the FAIR principles.
+Contribution In this article we survey and systematize how mathematical data is represented and shared and analyze how it enables or prevents FAIR mathematics.
+We pay particular attention to the mathematicsspecific aspects of FAIR sharing, which, as we will observe, go significantly beyond the original formulation of FAIR.